calaca/fend-neighborhood-map/README.md

 ## Run The Project

+> Please make sure you've run `npm install` [(see above)](https://github.com/calaca/fend-neighborhood-map#set-up) before opening up the project.

-The distribution version is located at `dist` whereas the source code is located at `src`.
+- The distribution version is located at `dist` whereas the source code is located at `src`.

-> Open `index.html` that is inside `dist`or `src` to visualize the distribution and source versions correspondingly.
+- Open `index.html` that is inside `dist` or `src` to visualize the distribution and source versions correspondingly.

-To run the distribution version on your machine open a terminal then run `gulp`.
+- To run the distribution version on your machine open a terminal then run `gulp`.
 All new processed files should be inside the `dist` folder.

-If you wish to play with the source code then run `gulp server` so you have a server with auto-reaload functionality up and running.
+- If you wish to play with the source code then run `gulp server` so you have a server with auto-reaload functionality up and running.

 ## License